I

 • Invalidating environment during early childhood

-Although the exact cause of splitting behaviour remains unknown, it may also be a way of managing intense and conflicting emotions as a defense mechanism.
+Although the exact cause of splitting behaviour remains unknown, it may also be a defense mechanism for managing intense and conflicting emotions.

 Impact on Relationships

 BPD splitting is known to have a significant impact on relationships, whether those are romantic or non-romantic.
-The rapidly shifting views of people and situations that come with the splitting behaviors create challenges and difficulties in managing stable relationships.
+The rapidly shifting views of people and situations that come with splitting behaviours create challenges in managing stable relationships.

-Some of the ways BPD splitting impacts relationships include:
+Some of the ways BPD splitting impacts relationships and leads to self image issues include:

-• Low self-esteem: being subjected to the rapid shifts of perceptions can negatively impact one’s self-esteem as people with BPD splitting often question their own worth and identity
+• Low self-esteem: Being subjected to the rapid shifts of perceptions can negatively impact one’s self-esteem, as people with BPD often question their own worth and identity.

 Coping Strategies